chankire/ZenQuery/README.md

-# ZenQuery - Intelligent Document Q&A
+# ZenQuery - AI-Powered Document Intelligence Platform

 Transform your documents into intelligent conversations powered by Claude Sonnet 4.5.